All Products

 /*

-* If you use the SSL endpoint to access the instance, uncomment the following four lines of code.
+* If you use an SSL endpoint, uncomment the following four lines.

 props.put(SslConfigs.SSL_TRUSTSTORE_LOCATION_CONFIG, kafkaProperties.getProperty("ssl.truststore.location"));